-- Students must be registered for credits each term of the graduate appointment.
-This requirement applies to appointments of any percentage and any number of hours.
+- Students must be registered for as full time each term of the graduate appointment.
+This requirement applies any appointments classified as a Graduate Assitantship.
 For more specific information, refer to the Graduate Studies website.

 - An online funding application is due at the end of each academic year for the following year.

-- Students should indicate their preferences for TA or R/G assignments so we can assign students to courses.
+- Students are asked indicate their preferences for teaching appointments so that we can assign students to appropriate courses.